LNicholsonDev/Portfolio/README.md

 # Leah’s Portfolio

 ## ABOUT ME
 Welcome to my repository!
-I'm a software developer and data analyst based in Washington state.
+I'm a data analyst and developer based in Washington state.
 I'm excited to share my projects with you through this portfolio.

 I developed strong programming skills through independent study and a programming certification this year (2025).
 My passion for data science is driven by a desire to tackle challenging problems in business and science.